cl4cnam/memory-game-funcsug/README.md

-This is a FuncSug re-write of the Memory Game of Jocowski.
+This is a FuncSug re-write (for illustrative purpose) of the Memory Game of Jocowski.

 # Memory Game